 Washing Hands is a ritual devised to help re-establish more physical contact in the public space.
 A simple installation by design, set up in a (semi) public space.
 Passers-by and visitors, who may or may not know each other, are invited to sit opposite one another at a central wash basin.
 By then proceeding to wash each other’s hands with soap the participants safely establish physical contact.

 Participants are invited to start conversing with each other around a white 3 x 3m square surface.
 Based on the topics discussed they must then visually represent their experience by positioning and moving objects in the square with consideration.
 Het Vlak was developed as part of We Have Never Been Modern and has been successfully performed at a number of different locations.

-This is a conversation between opponents.
+The Agonistic Conversation is a conversation between opponents.
 It was developed in response to the philosopher Chantal Mouffe who speaks of the importance of conflict in the political arena and calls upon the arts to help develop what she calls the ‘agonistic space’.
 We combine her theory with the theory and practice of Maori communities and the way they converse with each other.

 Thinking Together – an Experiment is based on the theory and practice of the American quantum physicist David Bohm, who maintains that there is a self-regulating mechanism within a group of people that allows large groups of people to speak without a moderator.

 In a small group, we look at stuffed animals, live animals and works of art and reflect on our observations.
 We discuss the way we see, examine our assumptions and together allow mean-ing to unfold.
 What does looking at (dead and living) animals mean in the Anthropocene age?

 Passers-by engage in conversation while looking at a work of art.
 The work is an opportunity for strangers to meet.
 The works are challenging and relate to the context in which they are placed.